-Social media has become and will continue to be a vital part of marketing strategies for all businesses.
+Social media has become and will continue to be vital for all businesses.

 In a competitive market where organisations fight for the attention and trust of their target market, social media allows companies to stand out from the crowd and capture the attention of a wider audience.

-With multiple social media platforms to choose from and utilise, social media management can soon become daunting.
+With multiple social media platforms to choose from and utilise, social media management can become daunting.
 Trust me, being a social media manager I know all about it.
-When I first entered my role less than a year ago, I was a Masters graduate with no social media marketing experience at all.
-I barely posted on my own social media.
+When I first entered my role (just over) a year ago, I was a Masters graduate with no social media marketing experience.
+I barely even posted on my own social media profiles!

 I soon became overwhelmed and had no clue how to complete my tasks effectively.
 However, after completing some great training and becoming aware of the tools I had at my disposal, social media became a lot easier.
-Now I manage social media accounts with a following of over 55,000 and have been directly involved in growing these accounts from inception at the start of 2018.
+Now I manage social media accounts with more than 100,000+ followers and have been directly involved in growing these accounts from inception at the start of 2018.

 Whether you’re working on content creation, generating hashtag ideas, creating a posting schedule or engaging with your audience, there is a tool out there designed to make your life a whole lot easier.
-Here are my top 7 social media management tools that help me achieve maximum output in my working day.
+Here are my top 7 social media management tools that help me achieve maximum output.

 Hootsuite is one of my favourite tools.
 This social media management system allows you to monitor and manage many social network channels in one place.